DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 `BufRead` represents a specific type of `Read`er that has an internal buffer.
 Having a buffer allows extra ways of reading to become efficient.

-The trait requirs two methods to be implemented.
+The trait requires two methods to be implemented.

-`fill_buf` should fill the internal buffer of the object, returning the buffer contents upon success. `buf.consume(amt)` tells the buffer that `amt` bytes have been consumed from the internal buffer, thus should no longer be returned be suceeding `read`ings.
+`fill_buf` should fill the internal buffer of the object, returning the buffer contents upon success. `buf.consume(amt)` tells the buffer that `amt` bytes have been consumed from the internal buffer, thus should no longer be returned be succeeding `read`ings.
 These two functions are relatively low-level and should be used in pair.

 With these two methods implemented, the trait provides some high-level utility methods for daily use: